-While not strictly "make-ready work", after the telecom strand has been installed, ISPs and LDCs should continue to consult electrical safety codes, standards and other documents applicable in the circumstances.
+While not strictly "make-ready work", after the telecom strand has been installed, ISPs and LDCs should continue to consult the relevant electrical safety regulations, standards, and other documents applicable in the circumstances.

 3. Complex Power Make-Ready

 Complex power make-ready is work that is conducted primarily within the Power Space requiring specialized crews.
 Some of it is required to correct deficiencies in the power facilities, including: